Metaphysic of Amethyst from Madagascar, Healing Stones from Madagascar, Rock Gem Minerals from Madagascar.

 Amethyst can occur as long prismatic crystals that have a six sided pyramid at either end or can form as druzes that are crystalline crusts that only show the pointed terminations.
 As a mineral specimen, amethyst is popular for its color and nice crystal shapes that produce a handsome, purple, sparkling cluster.

 However, amethyst is not the same everywhere.
 Different localities can produce a unique amethyst to that particular region or even to that particular mine.
 Experts can often identify the source mine that a particular amethyst came from.
-The key to this is the specimen's color, shape of crystal, inclusions, associations and character of formation.
+The key to this is the specimen''''''''s color, shape of crystal, inclusions, associations and character of formation.

 Physical properties of Amethyst: